Urban Agriculture Education

 Today, agriculture is expanding in cities to provide healthy local food, reduce urban ecological footprint, provide jobs training, respond to the climate change crisis, and more.

-We are exploring the impact of urban agriculture education in New York City on youths' civic participation related to social and environmental issues.
+We are exploring the impact of urban agriculture education in New York City on youths' civic engagement (their ability to address social and environmental issues).